MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 ```

-The searches reveal that a computer in `Israel` used a email server in `Taiwan` as the first stop on its way to the U.S., while the actual body of the email claims the sender is from `Guinea Bissau.` Something is not right!
+The searches reveal that a computer in `Israel` used an email server in `Taiwan` as the first stop on its way to the U.S., while the actual body of the email claims the sender is from `Guinea Bissau.` Something is not right!

 There are few other fields that you should investigate in the email header.

 * `Return-Path:` See if the email address in this entry matches the email address in the `From:` entry.
 They typically will not match for mass emailers like advertisers or spammers.
-The `Return-Path:` email address is used when a email cannot be delivered to its recipients, and it "bounces back".
+The `Return-Path:` email address is used when an email cannot be delivered to its recipients, and it "bounces back".
 Spammers don't want all the undelivered email to end up in their inboxes!

 * `Reply-To:` See if the email address in this entry matches the email address in the `From:` entry.
 When you hit reply to an email, the `Reply-To` entry is used to populate the recipients' email.
 If it is different, you may accidentally send your reply to someone else.